-Interestingly, none of the related work---\cite{silva.2019, kallipolitis.2021, rozemberczki.2021}---has used the \ac{BL} method to generate an explanation or compare their explanation to it.
-As we did not find other literature as regards explaining ensembles, we assume that our work presents three novel joining methods.
-While the general concept we applied for creating a joint explanation of a stacked ensemble with two levels that performs a regression is relatively simple, the proposed concept is specific neither to the underlying \ac{XAI} method nor to the underlying regression models.
+Interestingly, none of the related work--\cite{silva.2019, kallipolitis.2021, rozemberczki.2021}--has used the \ac{BL} method to generate an explanation or compare their explanation to it.
+As we did not find other literature regarding explaining ensembles, we assume that our work presents three novel joining methods.
+While the general concept that we applied to create a joint explanation of a stacked ensemble with two levels that performs a regression is relatively simple, the proposed concept is neither specific to the underlying \ac{XAI} method nor to the regression models.
 It could even be applied to the probabilities generated by classification models.
 Additionally, the concept does not depend on the number of first-level models and can, as we did, be applied to first-level models that only share a part of their input features.
 Also, the joining methods are model-agnostic and a combination of different \ac{XAI} methods is possible.
 When, for instance, considering one or multiple complex models on the first level, explaining them with an \ac{XAI} method that has a faster inference time, and combining that on the second level with an \ac{XAI} method like \ac{SHAP}, is possible.

 \paragraph{Limitations and Future Work.} As argued before, we applied relatively moderate criteria for identifying outliers before training the various \ac{ETA} models.
 We did this to make the comparison to non-reproduced papers fairer.
-However, we expect that we could increase the prediction precision of the composed ensemble model further.
-Another option to potentially achieve a higher prediction precision is to include other \ac{ETA} models into the ensemble as additional first-level models, for instance \cite{al-abbasi.2019, dearaujo.2019, kankanamge.2019, li.2018}.
+However, we expect that we could further increase the prediction precision of the composed ensemble model.
+Another option to potentially achieve a higher prediction precision is to include other \ac{ETA} models into the ensemble as additional first-level models, for instance, \cite{haliem.2021a, dearaujo.2019, kankanamge.2019, li.2018}.